• challenge •

 Meaning: 1.
 To confront and dare to do something, such as to compete in a game or do something dangerous.
 2. To confront and call into question, as for a sentry to challenge an approaching stranger or challenge the results of an election.
 3. To severely test, to make great demands, as a job might challenge our abilities.

 Word History: Middle English borrowed chalenge from Old French, a language that was peculiar for changing C [k] to CH [ch] before A. Latin castellus "castle" became château in French and caritas "affection" became charité (borrowed by English as charity).
 French chalenge came from Latin calumnia "trickery, false accusation", a noun based on the verb calvi "to deceive".
 So a challenge was originally a false accusation.
-The sense of confrontation carried on but the general meaning of this word moved from a negative to a positive sense somewhere along the way between Latin and English.
-(Today we thank Perry Dror, who quite handily meets the challenge of finding words with stories as good as today's.)
+The sense of confrontation carried on, but the general meaning of this word moved from a negative to a positive sense somewhere along the way between Latin and English.
+(Today we thank Perry Dror, who quite handily meets the challenge of finding Good Words with stories as intriguing as today's.)